jisc-services/Public-Documentation/PublicationsRouter/oai-pmh/OAI_RIOXX.md

-# PubRouter OAI-PMH rioxx XML Specification
+# PubRouter OAI-PMH RIOXX XML Specification

 This page defines the XML that PubRouter will output via its OAI-PMH interface when a metadataPrefix of **oai_rioxx** is specified as an argument in the request URL (i.e. `...&metadataPrefix=rioxx`).
 It also shows the mapping that is used to create this XML from PubRouter's internal data-model.